Learning Interpretable Microscopic Features of Tumor by Multi-task Adversarial CNNs To Improve Generalization: Methods

 Hand-crafted features representing the variations in the nuclei size and appearance are automatically extracted either from the images of from the nuclear contours.
-The nuclear contours are available in the form of manual annotations only for the PanNuke data.
-Automated contours of the nuclei in the Camelyon images are obtained by the multi-instance deep segmentation model in \cite{otaloraasystematic}.
+The nuclear contours are available in the form of manual annotations only for the PanNuke data. {The manual delineation of nuclei contours may be cumbersome, costly and not entirely reflect the standard clinical routine procedure for cancer diagnosis.
+For this reason, we include nuclei segmentation labels that are obtained by an automatic segmentation model.} For the images in Camelyon, automated contours of the nuclei are obtained by the multi-instance deep segmentation model in \cite{otaloraasystematic}.
 This model is a Mask R-CNN model~\citep{He_2017_ICCV}, fine-tuned from ImageNet weights on the Kumar dataset for the nuclei segmentation task~\citep{kumar}.
-The R-CNN identifies nuclei entities and then generates pixel-level masks by optimizing the Dice score.
-ResNet50~\citep{He_2017_ICCV} is used for the convolutional backbone as in~\citep{otaloraasystematic}.
+The R-CNN identifies nuclei entities {in the individual patches obtained from each WSI}, and it then generates pixel-level masks by optimizing the Dice score. { From the pre-existing labeled dataset of 30 annotated WSIs, we generate weak labels for over a thousands slides in the Camelyon datasets.} ResNet50~\citep{He_2017_ICCV} is used for the convolutional backbone as in~\citep{otaloraasystematic}.
 The network is optimized by SGD with standard parameters (learning rate of 0.001 and momentum of 0.9).

-The number of pixels inside nuclear contours is averaged for each input image to represent variations of the nuclei area, referred to as \textit{area} in the experiments.
-Nuclei \textit{density} is estimated by counting the nuclei in the image.
-Haralick descriptors of texture {contrast} and {correlation} \citep{haralick1979statistical} are also extracted from the entire input images as in \cite{graziani2018regression}.
+{Figure~\ref{fig:targets.distribution} shows the distribution of the feature values considered as additional targets for this study.} Nuclei \textit{density} in Figure~\ref{fig:ncountdist} is estimated by counting the nuclei in each {patch.} The number of pixels inside nuclear contours is averaged for each input {patch} to represent variations of the nuclei area (b), referred to as \textit{area} in the experiments.

+Haralick descriptors of texture {correlation} and {contrast} \citep{haralick1979statistical} are also extracted from the {patches} as in \cite{graziani2018regression}, {for which the value distributions are shown in Figures~\ref{fig:corrdist} and~\ref{fig:contrdist} respectively}.
 Being continuous and unbounded measures, the values for these features are normalized to have zero mean and unitary standard deviation before training the model.
 In the paper, we refer to these features as \textit{area}, \textit{density}, \textit{contrast} and \textit{correlation}.
 The values of these features are used as prediction labels for the auxiliary target branches, that are also named as the feature that they should predict.
 These auxiliary branches perform a linear regression task, trying to minimize the Mean Squared Error between the predicted value of the feature and the extracted values used as labels.